-Here are some frequently asked questions about the Project Management Professional (PMP®) exam.
-Click on any question to get more information.
+Here are some frequently asked questions about the Project Management Professional (PMP®) exam:

 The Project Management Professional (PMP®) is the top-ranked project management certification in North America.
 It demonstrates that you have the specific skills employers are looking for in project managers.
 Those skills include the technical competencies needed for managing projects and the soft skills and understanding of the business environment that connects the organizational strategy to projects.
 There are currently over one million professionals worldwide who have earned the PMP® credential.